Should Your Restaurant Require Reservation Deposits?

 The right tools can help you not only remove friction from deposit requirements but also generate incremental revenue during the booking process.
 With SevenRooms, in addition to collecting deposits and charging no-show fees, you can sell prepaid add-ons to reservations, such as a Champagne toast, birthday cake or rose bouquet.

-Across the pond in California wine country, Long Meadow Ranch doubled their average guest spend and increased crossover bookings between its hotel and restaurant by making all bookings and offers available on one landing page.
+Additionally, Long Meadow Ranch based in California doubled their average guest spend and increased crossover bookings between its hotel and restaurant by making all bookings and offers available on one landing page.

 Examples of Restaurants Using Reservation Deposits